Jessyyy0299/travel-website-html/README.md

 # Travel Website (HTML/CSS/JavaScript)

+### ⭐ Project Highlights
+- Created a clean and responsive static website using HTML, CSS, and JavaScript
+- Designed multi-section page layout with navigation and custom styling
+- Demonstrated frontend fundamentals and web presentation skills

 This repository contains a simple, clean, and fully static **travel website** built using **HTML, CSS, and JavaScript**.
 It was created as part of a web design course to practice layout, styling, navigation, and interactive components.